-Vitamin A and Beta-Carotene improve the eyesight of children and also protects them from UV radiations.
+Vitamin A and Beta-Carotene improve the eyesight of children, and this vegetable is rich in both of these nutrients.

 5. Antioxidant Activity

-As antioxidants reduce the activity of free radicals in the body, the antioxidant properties present in butternut squash are very important for children.
+As antioxidants reduce the activity of free radicals in the body, the antioxidants present in butternut squash are essential for children.

 How to Choose and Store Butternut Squash for Baby Food

-Here are some tips on how to choose a good butternut squash and how to store it safely:
+Here are some tips on how to choose a good butternut squash and how to store it properly:

 1. How to Choose

-Butternut squash is best if the skin is smooth and firm with no damage done to it.
-There should be no soft spots, bruises or cracks on it.
+Butternut squash is best if the skin is smooth and firm with no damage on it.
+There should be no soft spots, bruises, or cracks on it.
 If you are buying butternut squash that is already peeled and cut, the flesh should be a deep orange colour.